biyori-sh/cliarith/README.md

 # CLiArith
-_NOTE: This is under construction._
+_NOTE: CLiarith is primarily my practice._

-CLiArith is a _trial_ and simple implementation of the interval arithmetic in Common Lisp based on the implementation coded by C/C++ ([Simple Interval Arithmeric Library](http://verifiedby.me/kv/simple/index-e.html)).
+CLiArith is a simple _trial_ implementation of the interval arithmetic in Common Lisp based on the simple implementation coded by C/C++ ([Simple Interval Arithmeric Library](http://verifiedby.me/kv/simple/index-e.html)).

 _CLiArith is available only in SBCL._